QIB-Sheffield/mdreg/README.md

 # MDR_Library
- Open-source, platform independent library for model-driven registration in quantitative renal MRI Currently developed for the iBEAt study
+ Open-source, platform independent library for model-driven registration in quantitative renal MRI.
+ Currently developed for the iBEAt study